If there is one thing that ALL stories have in common, it is change.

 So that the audience or reader changes also.

 At least, that’s the general idea.
-The story provides a physical, emotional and intellectual experience – physical when your heart beats faster or your palms sweat, emotional when you feel for the characters, and perhaps intellectual too.
+The story provides a physical, emotional and intellectual experience – physical when your heart beats faster or your palms sweat, emotional when you feel for the characters, and perhaps intellectual too if the story gives you pause for thought.
 If the story achieves none of these responses, then it has failed.
 An experience, again pretty much by definition, changes you.
 We learn through experience; so if you have changed, chances are that you have learnt something.

 1 – The protagonist changes

-Nonetheless, a story may show no more change than the solving of the external problem, which also necessitates some sort of change of the state of affairs.
-And that is fair enough.
+A story may show no more change than the solving of the external problem, which also necessitates some sort of change of the state of affairs.

 2 – Several characters change